siberoloji/siberoloji.github.io/content/en/docs/osint/140-2024-10-17-using-metadata-for-document-authenticity-verification-in-osint-metadata-extraction-from-files.md

 draft: false
 title: Using Metadata for Document Authenticity Verification with Metadata Extraction from Files
 linkTitle: Metadata for Document Authenticity Verification
-description: This blog post delves into the intricate world of metadata analysis for document authenticity verification, exploring techniques, tools, and considerations for OSINT practitioners.
+description: This article delves into the intricate world of metadata analysis for document authenticity verification, exploring techniques, tools, and considerations for OSINT practitioners.
 translationKey: using-metadata-for-document-authenticity-verification-in-osint-metadata-extraction-from-files
 weight: 140
 date: 2024-10-17T16:50:26+03:00